jmuganga54/Data-Management-using-Stata/public/Chapter 2 - 6/README.md

 The `summarize` command is useful for inspection continuous variable.

-Lets inspect the variable `unempins`, the amount of underempployment or unemployment insuarance the woman receive last wee.
+Lets inspect the variable `unempins`, the amount of underempployment or unemployment insuarance the woman receive last week.
 Suppose that prior knowledge tells us this variable should range from about 0 to 300 dollars.
 The results below are consistent with our expectations.

 ```
 summarize unempins